-All staff need to be aware of reporting mechanisms for safeguarding and technical concerns.
-They must report if:

-- they witness or suspect unsuitable material has been accessed - they can access unsuitable material - they are teaching topics which could create unusual activity on the filtering logs - there is failure in the software or abuse of the system - there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks - they notice abbreviations or misspellings that allow access to restricted material

-The Court of Governors support the senior leadership team to review the effectiveness of monitoring strategies and reporting process.
+- 9.6 All staff need to be aware of reporting mechanisms for safeguarding and technical concerns.
+They must report if: - they witness or suspect unsuitable material has been accessed - they can access unsuitable material - they are teaching topics which could create unusual activity on the filtering logs - there is failure in the software or abuse of the system - there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks - they notice abbreviations or misspellings that allow access to restricted material - 9.7 The Court of Governors support the Senior Leadership/Management Team to review the effectiveness of monitoring strategies and reporting process.
 Any incidents that are picked up, are acted on with urgency and outcomes are recorded.
 Incidents could be of a malicious, technical, or safeguarding nature.
 Staff know that in the first instance, they report their concerns to the DSL.